cmclean/nucleus/docs/source/nucleus/util/genomics_math.md

 The log10 probability is capped by -_MAX_CONFIDENCE.

 Args:
-  perror: the probability to log10
+  perror: float.
+The probability to log10.
-  min_prob: minimum allowed probability
+  min_prob: float.
+The minimum allowed probability.

 Returns:
   log10(p).